Full-time: One year, Sandwich: Two years, Part-time: Two additional years

 MSc - Nine modules

 For full-time students, the taught element is normally completed over a nine month period starting in September.
 Part-time students will normally attend on a one day a week basis and complete the taught element in two years.
 Students who complete the taught element of the course, in part or in its entirety, may graduate with either a Postgraduate Certificate or Diploma in International Hospitality and Tourism Management.
-Students wishing to complete the MSc award must complete the research element, which comprises of a dissertation or a management consultancy project.
+Students wishing to complete the MSc award must complete the research element, which comprises of a Dissertation or a Management Consultancy Project.
 Full-time students will normally complete this in the three months that follow the taught element, whilst part-time students complete this during the course of an academic session.